Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 Instruments Of The Orchestra is a fun and interactive quiz aimed at school children who have an interest in music or have recently started learning a musical instrument.
 The aim of the quiz is to teach school children about the different instruments used in an orchestra.

+Insert Am I Responsive Image Here

+A demo of the website can be found here: [www.instrumentsoftheorchestra.com](https://kirstchat.github.io/instruments-of-the-orchestra/)

 ---

 ## Contents